voiceflow-gallagan/voiceflow-mcp-server-client/README.md

 # MCP Client

-A Node.js client for the Model Context Protocol (MCP) that integrates with external MCP servers to provide tools for LLMs.
+A Node.js client for the Model Context Protocol (MCP) that integrates with remote MCP servers to provide tools for LLMs.

 ## Features

-- Support for multiple external MCP servers
+- Support for multiple remote MCP servers
-- Child process (stdio) and HTTP transport options
+- HTTP transport for server communication
 - Tool discovery and integration with Claude AI
 - Configurable server integration through JSON
-- Automatic cleanup and error handling
+- Automatic error handling and retries

 ## Setup